SurvivorStack: A directory of newsletters about life after trauma

 Find your next great read on trauma, recovery and what it means to survive

+Welcome to Life after Trauma.
 This community is rooted in supporting and empowering survivors to recover from their experiences, and find a way to live better in the aftermath.
-If you’d like to support that mission, please consider becoming a paid subscriber.
-It means a lot!
+If you’d like to support that mission, please consider joining us!

 When I first started trying to recover from the sexual violence I’d experienced in childhood, I really struggled to find accurate information.
 This was in the 2000s, before #MeToo, before #BelieveSurvivors, before there was any kind of public conversation about trauma and recovery.
 I read what I could - mostly academic books, and the occasional memoir - but I was desperate for other survivors' stories.